kwakubiney/sqlite-go/README.md

 # Why?
 To learn the basics of serialization in disk databases, how indexes work and because I can.

-# How to use?
-Check out the API documentation.

 # Flaws of this design

 1) There is no control on how large the DB file can grow.